 - Graph database are particularly useful for data about networks such as social connections.
 Neo4J and HyperGraphDB are examples.

 MongoDB is a document database that leads the pack of NoSQL databases according to the latest DB-Engines rankings.
-In fact, over a third of the Fortune 100 choose MongoDB for their operational applications.
+In fact, organizations around the world, from Fortune 100 enterprises to the most agile startups, choose MongoDB for their operational applications.
 MongoDB incorporates the best of what relational databases have to offer along with the innovations that make NoSQL so popular today.

 For a NoSQL databases comparison and to learn more about why MongoDB is the most widely used one, download the free white paper.